nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User finds the order they want to delete.
-2. User deletes the order by their index.
+2. User deletes the order by its index.
 3. SellSavvy updates the displayed list of orders that the action is successful.

 Use case ends.